Kavango West: Administrative division

 In the 2015 regional elections SWAPO won in all eight constituencies.
 SWAPO also won all constituencies in the 2020 regional election, all of them by a landslide, and with overall more than 90% of the votes.

 Governors

-The first Governor of Kavango West was Samuel Mbambo, former Governor of Kavango Region and sitting Governor of Kavango East.
-On 27 April 2014 Sirkka Ausiku, formerly Permanent Secretary of the Ministry of Regional and Local Government, Housing and Rural Development, was appointed.
+The first governor of Kavango West was Samuel Mbambo, former governor of the Kavango Region and sitting governor of Kavango East.
+On 27 April 2014 Sirkka Ausiku, formerly permanent secretary of the Ministry of Regional and Local Government, Housing and Rural Development, was appointed.
 He kept his position in 2015 in president Hage Geingob's new government.

 Population

 The region is characterised by an extremely uneven population distribution.
 The interior is very sparsely inhabited, while the northernmost strip, especially along the Kavango River, has a high population concentration.